 Clinical Signs of Elbow Dysplasia in Dogs

-The biggest clinical signs to watch out for is lameness.
+The most significant clinical sign to watch out for is lameness.

 - Does your dog seem like it’s limping a lot?